 The deep enthusiasm following Dine’s immersion into the New York art scene was followed by deep skepticism.
 This uncertainty lead him to confront himself to a more traditional painting, which will led him to recklessness and gaiety of chromaticism but also the “Heart”, which will become his favorite pattern.
 Often colorful, his paintings use the melted technique (blurred outlines) and series, with endless variations especially in chromatic shades.
 The skull, found in his paintings as a reminder in the midst of many ordinary and everyday objects of the contemporary world, revives the tradition of still life.

-In the works that best characterize his work, we are also witnessing the game between the real object and the painted object, a set of sham.
+In the works that best characterize his work, we also witness the game between the real object and the painted object, a game of trompe-l’oeil.
 According to him, the canvas is the last “point of contact to unreality” while the object, a symbol of life, remains mostly a concrete object.